 Describe when, where, and how you will recruit potential subjects:

-Participants will be recruited via email advertisement, postings on university web sites, or announcements at university meetings.
+Participants will be recruited via email advertisement.

 No reminder email will be sent to participants.

 Describe the source of subjects (for example, clinic patients with specific conditions, students in the library, community members at a gathering, or members of a local gym):